Nordix/hiredis-cluster/README.md

 times out, it can indicated that there has been a failover and the node is no longer part of the cluster.
-In this case, `redisClusterCommand` returns NULL and sets `err` and `errstr` on the cluster context, but additionally, hiredis cluster schedules a slotmap updated to be performed when the next command is sent.
-That means that if you try the same command again, there is a good chance the command will be sent to another node and the command can succeed.
+In this case, `redisClusterCommand` returns NULL and sets `err` and `errstr` on the cluster context, but additionally, hiredis cluster schedules a slotmap update to be performed when the next command is sent.
+That means that if you try the same command again, there is a good chance the command will be sent to another node and the command may succeed.

 ### Sending multi-key commands